Classics

 Research Interests Greek History; Ancient Economies; Greek Epigraphy; Reception of Ancient Greece

-Office Hours By appointment (in-person or via Zoom)
+Office Hours Wednesdays 11 am to 12 pm, or by appointment (in person or via Zoom)

 • Joseph Pucci